 Meizu has launched two variants of the m3 Note in China today — 16GB and 32GB.
 The 16GB variant features 2GB of RAM, and is price at Rs 7,999 ($121).
 The 32GB variant, on the other hand, features 3GB of RAM and is priced at Rs 9,999 ($151)

-Meizu has took the right time to unveil m3 Note when people are getting trouble in buying Redmi Note 3 and looking for its alternative.
+Meizu has taken the right time to unveil m3 Note when people are getting trouble in buying Redmi Note 3 and looking for its alternative.
 According to reports, Meizu is set to launch the m3 Note in India sometime next month.